 Laos Friends Hospital for ChIldren opened its doors in Feburary 2015.
 Set up and supported by Friends Without a Border (as is Angkor Hosital for Children in Cambodia, above), LFHC is the first full-service pediatric hospital in northern Laos, offering inpatient & outpatient departments, 24 beds, emergency room, intensive care unit, operation theater, laboratory, pharmacy, radiology, lecture rooms & library to teach pediatric medicine to the future leaders of the hospital, kitchen & laundry for families visiting the hospital, and a vegetable garden to teach families how to prepare nutritious meals.
 See Friends Without a Border website (here) for more background information on the initiation of this new and much welcomed hospital.

-As of mid-May 2015: LFHC offers a growing outpatient clinic seeing up to 100 patients per weekday (which includes approximately 5-10 ultrasounds and 5-10 radiographs per day).
+As of mid-May 2015: LFHC offers a growing outpatient clinic seeing up to 100 patients per weekday, which includes approximately 5-10 ultrasounds and 5-10 radiographs per day.
 Any patient requiring inpatient care is immediately transferred next door to the adjacent Provincial Hospital which has its own radiology department.
 This Provincial Hospital department is staffed by approximately 6 radiographers who perform both the radiographs and ultrasounds.
 The ultrasounds are interpreted by the radiographer with an example image(s) often printed and sent with the patient including an interpretative hand-written note, while the X Rays are sent back with the patient to be interpreted by the ordering MD.
 This radiographer team has no specific pediatric radiology training, and the hospital has no onsite radiologist.
-Subspecialty pediatric care (CT scan, MRI) is only available - at a cost - in the capital of Vientane, 340 km and several hours by vehicle away, the transportation cost of which is prohibitive for many families in the region (despite government- provided health care for children under the age of 5).
+Subspecialty pediatric care (CT scan, MRI) is only available - at a cost - in the capital of Vientane, 340 km and thirteen hours by vehicle away, despite government-provided health care for children under the age of 5.
+The transportation cost alone is prohibitive for many families in the region.

 RAD-AID's pediatric coordinator for Asia, Dr Michael Reiter, visited LFHC in May 2015 to assess future collaboration and support.
 Following the visit, Dr Reiter and LFHC's director, Dr. Nijssen-Jordan, contacted WFPI for tele-second opinions for LFHC's embyronic imaging department (the hospital does not have a radiologist hired yet to interpret the images for a newly installed US and portable radiography unit).
-First referral (neuro X Ray) received on 23rd May, cases coming in since!
+First referral received on 23rd May, cases coming in since!
 We're happy to support this new hospital and all it is aiming to achieve.